jeremyjcpaul/photowall/README.md

 ##Changes

+Version 2.0.0 - Complete rewrite of the entire code to get inline with best practice and to fix a few bugs.
 Version 1.0.0 - First major version - Complete restructure of the code; more efficient initialisations, no need for the user to use specific class names, ability to have multiple PhotoWalls on a page and now fully responsive.
 Version 0.1.0 - Creation point.